activities

 Playa Dominical Surfing in Costa Rica

 There are two popular surf breaks at Playa Dominical—Bar River and Dominicalito.
-Bar River is a river mouth that offers bigger waves well-suited for experienced surfers.
+Bar River is a river mouth that offers bigger waves well-suited for veteran surfers.
 Dominicalito, on the other hand, is a smaller beach break that’s a better place to surf in Costa Rica for beginners.

 Book Your